A vaginal pessary is a device inserted into the vagina which can either be mechanical or pharmaceutical.

 A mechanical pessary is most commonly used to treat uterine prolapse.
 It is also used to treat stress urinary incontinence, a retroverted uterus, cystocele and rectocele.
 A bewildering array of shapes and sizes are available.

-A pharmaceutical pessary is imbued with compounds active locally.
+A pharmaceutical pessary is imbued with compounds that are active locally.

-An understanding of the radiological appearance of some of these devices is useful to avoid miss interpreting them.
+An understanding of the radiological appearance of these devices is useful to avoid misinterpreting them, and to be aware when they are malpositioned/mal-located.